Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingNonlinearPdes.md

 #include "OutputFileHandler.hpp"
 #include "PetscSetupAndFinalize.hpp"
 ```

 This is the solver for nonlinear elliptic PDEs.
 ```cpp
 #include "SimpleNonlinearEllipticSolver.hpp"
 ```

 In this test we also show how to define Neumman boundary conditions which
 depend on spatial location, for which the following class is needed.
 ```cpp
 #include "FunctionalBoundaryCondition.hpp"
 ```

 We will choose to use the Chaste Newton solver rather than PETSc's nonlinear
 solver.
 ```cpp
 #include "SimpleNewtonNonlinearSolver.hpp"

 ```

 As in the linear PDEs tutorial, we have to define the PDE class we want to
 solve (assuming one has not already been created).
 Nonlinear elliptic PDEs
-should inherit from `AbstractNonlinearEllipticPde`{.cpp}, which has five pure
+should inherit from `AbstractNonlinearEllipticPde`, which has five pure
 methods which have to be implemented in this concrete class.
 Here, we define
 the PDE div.(u grad u) + 1 = 0.